stratum/testvectors-runner/README.md

 make bmv2
 ```

-Then start a container for testvectors-runner development by mounting the test vectors directory:
+Then start a container for testvectors-runner development by mounting the Test Vectors directory:
 ```bash
 make tvrunner-bmv2-dev TV_DIR=<PATH_TO_BMV2_TV>
 ```